Note: This article refers to the Google Classroom API, which is not the same as Google Workspace for Education.

 Google Classroom also limits the type of resources that can be created.
 Content posted to a course in Google Classroom has to be in Google's proprietary format.
 Hence, you cannot create or import objects that use file types such as Rich Text Format, HTML, or Common Cartridge®.

-Additionally, Google classroom has no modular structure.
-Other LMS's, such as Schoology or Canvas, allow sections to be created within a course.
-Google Classroom does not allow this and does not offer features such as a resource library.
+Additionally, Google Classroom has no modular structure.
+Other LMS providers, such as Schoology or Canvas, allow sections to be created within a course.
+Google Classroom does not allow this and doesn’t offer features such as a resource library.

 Read More on Google Classroom